SirLynix/obs-kinect/README.md

 ## Does this plugin supports other devices than Kinect?

-Nope, and I doubt it will as this is the only depth camera I have.
+Nope, and I doubt it will as theses are the only depth camera I have.

-If you're looking for Intel Realsense support (which seems to be a way better device than Kinect today), [OBS has builtin support for this](https://youtu.be/wW4HiiksDcU)
+If you're looking for Intel Realsense support (which seems to be a way better device than KinectV2 today), [OBS has builtin support for this](https://youtu.be/wW4HiiksDcU)